hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 $ echo $base
 ```

+## Advanced shell script

+Bring all concepts in this lesson together!

 In later lessons, we will be learning how to write more complex ones scripts to illustrate the power of scripts and how they can make our lives (when coding) much easier.
 Any type of data you will want to analyze will inevitably involve not just one step, but many steps and perhaps many different tools/software programs.
 Compiling these into a shell script is the first step in creating your analysis workflow!